JS-Produksiyon/moc-character-db/README.md

     * MacOS 11 and higher
     * Linux with a kernel of 5.10 or higher (e.g. Ubuntu 21.04 or Manjaro 21.0).

+    > If you choose to run this application using a different version of Python, be sure to read [Using a version of Python other than 3.11](#using-a-version-of-python-other-than-311) below before setting up or starting the application!

 * The knowledge of how to download a ZIP file and decompress (unzip) it.
 * On Windows: The ability to run a batch file by double-clicking it in Explorer.
 * On MacOS/Linux: Experience in using the Terminal.